What other names is Zinc known by?

 Possibly Effective for...

 - Acne.
 Research suggests that people with acne have lower blood and skin levels of zinc.
 Taking zinc by mouth appears to help treat acne.
-However, applying zinc to the skin in an ointment does not seem to help treat acne uless used in combination with the antibiotic drug called erythromycin.
+However, it's unclear how beneficial zinc is compared to acne medications such as tetracycline or minocycline.
+Applying zinc to the skin in an ointment does not seem to help treat acne unless used in combination with the antibiotic drug called erythromycin.

 - An inherited disorder that affects zinc uptake (acrodermatitis enteropathica).
 Taking zinc by mouth seems to help improve symptoms of acrodermatitis enteropathica.

 - Anorexia.
-Taking zinc supplements by mouth might help increase weight gain and improve depression symptoms in people with anorexia.
+Taking zinc supplements by mouth might help increase weight gain and improve depression symptoms in teens and adults with anorexia.

 - Common cold.
-Taking lozenges containing zinc gluconate or zinc acetate by mouth seems to help decrease the duration of a cold in adults, although some conflicting evidence exists.
-Taking zinc supplements by mouth does not appear to prevent common colds in adults.
+Although some conflicting results exist, most research shows that taking lozenges containing zinc gluconate or zinc acetate by mouth helps reduce the duration of a cold in adults.
+However, side effects such as bad taste and nausea might limit its usefulness.
+It is unclear if zinc helps prevent common colds.
+In adults, taking zinc supplements by mouth does not seem to prevent common colds.
 However, zinc gluconate lozenges might help prevent colds in children and adolescents.
-Using zinc as a nose spray does not seem to help prevent colds
+Using zinc as a nose spray does not seem to help prevent colds.

 - Depression.
-Research suggests that taking zinc along with antidepressants seems to improve depression in people with major depression and those who do not respond to treatment with antidepressants alone.
+Population research suggests that zinc levels are lower in people with depression.
+Some research suggests that taking zinc along with antidepressants improves depression in people with major depression.
+However, other research shows that it improves depression in only people who do not respond to treatment with antidepressants alone.
+It doesn't seem to improve depression in people who respond to antidepressant treatment.

 - Foot ulcers due to diabetes.
-Research suggests that applying zinc hyaluronate gel can help ulcers heal faster than conventional treatment.
+Research suggests that applying zinc hyaluronate gel can help foot ulcers heal faster than conventional treatment in people with diabetes.

 - Bad breath.
-Research suggests that chewing gum containing zinc reduces bad breath.
+Research suggests that chewing gum, sucking on a candy, or using a mouth rinse containing zinc reduces bad breath.

 - Herpes simplex virus.
 Applying zinc sulfate or zinc oxide to the skin, alone or with other ingredients, seems to reduce the duration and severity of oral and genital herpes.
 However, zinc might not be beneficial for recurrent herpes infections.

 - Taste disorder (hypogeusia).
-Taking zinc by mouth appears to be effective for people with a reduced ability to taste foods due to zinc deficiency or some other conditions.
+Some early research suggests that taking zinc by mouth does not improve taste disorders in children with zinc deficiency.
+But most evidence suggests that taking zinc by mouth is effective for people with a reduced ability to taste foods due to zinc deficiency or some other conditions.

 - Skin lesions (Leishmania lesions).
 Research suggests that taking zinc sulfate by mouth or injecting as a solution into lesions helps heal lesions in people with Leishmaniasis.
-However, zinc may not be more effective than conventional treatments.
+However, injecting zinc solutions into lesions does not seem to be more effective than conventional treatments.

 - Leprosy.
 Taking zinc by mouth in combination with anti-leprosy drugs seems to help treat leprosy.

 - Muscle cramps.
-Taking zinc by mouth in people with cirrhosis and zinc deficiency seems to help treat muscle cramps.
+Taking zinc by mouth seems to help treat muscle cramps in people with cirrhosis and zinc deficiency.

 - Weak bones (osteoporosis).
 Low zinc intake seems to be linked to lower bone mass.
 Taking a zinc supplement in combination with copper, manganese, and calcium might decrease bone loss in women who have passed menopause.

 - Peptic ulcers.
 Taking zinc acexamate by mouth seems to help treat and prevent peptic ulcers.
-This form of zinc is not available in the US.
+However, this form of zinc is not available in the US.

 - Pneumonia.
-Some research shows that giving zinc supplements to undernourished children reduces the risk of developing pneumonia.
-However, the effects of zinc for treating pneumonia once it develops are inconsistent.
+Most research suggests that taking zinc might help PREVENT pneumonia in undernourished children.
+However, research assessing the effects of zinc for TREATING pneumonia once it develops shows conflicting.

 - Complications during pregnancy.
-Taking zinc by mouth during pregnancy appears to reduce the risk for early delivery.
+Taking zinc by mouth during pregnancy appears to reduce the risk for early delivery by 14%.
 However, zinc supplementation does not seem to reduce the risk for stillbirths or infant deaths.
 Taking zinc with vitamin A might help restore night vision in pregnant women affected by night blindness.
 However, taking zinc alone does not appear to have this effect.

 - Food poisoning (shigellosis).
 Research shows that taking a multivitamin syrup containing zinc along with conventional treatment can improve recovery time and reduce diarrhea in undernourished children with food poisoning.